What to consider when creating choropleth maps

 When to use choropleth maps

 Choropleth maps are great to show a clear regional pattern in the data, or for local data.
 Regional patterns could be an unusually high unemployment rate in neighboring counties or the contrast between cities and rural areas.
 If your data doesn’t show a clear regional pattern, consider another chart type for your data.
 However, readers love to find themselves on a map.
-If you’re mapping an area in which your readers live, do consider a map even if they are no regional patterns.
+If you’re mapping an area in which your readers live, do consider a map even if there are no regional patterns.

 Choropleth maps work best when showing just one variable.
 This variable could be the difference between two variables (e.g. the change of the unemployment rate from last year to this year).
 But if you want to show the correlation between values, choropleth maps might be not your best choice.
 Consider a dot plot or scatterplot instead.